 ***I DON’T HAVE FIFA’S PRIOR WRITTEN CONSENT TO USE, TALK, THINK OR EVEN YELL AT RANDOS IN MY STREET ABOUT ANY NAMES, COUNTRIES OR EVENTS MENTIONED IN MY FIFA WORLD CUP QATAR 2022 COVERAGE, SO FOR COPYRIGHT REASONS FROM HERE ON IN, THE EVENT WILL BE REFERRED TO AS QLAMQTAR 2022.***

-With the Qlamqtar 2022 world cup only about 14 periods away (depending on your own set of menstrual circumstances), I’m going to be answering all the burning questions leading up to the tournament.
+With the Qlamqtar 2022 world cup only about 14 moons away (depending on your own set of lunar circumstances), I’m going to be answering all the burning questions leading up to the tournament.
 Today, I take a look at Laos, who just can’t get a break, because even when their former starting goalkeeper Thipponexhay Inthavongsa successfully saves penalties, like he did in a 2017 friendly vs Hong Kong), he (along with three other players) gets slapped with a life ban from the sport for match fixing.
 Woof.

 Where saving a penalty gets you banned for life